AB49K/SimpleMailingLists/readme.md

 This was built in response to being unable to find a super simple mailing list software that doesn't want aliases with postfix or any number of unessesary system integrations.
+How to Set up:

+1. Rename config.ini.example to config.ini

+2. Open config.ini, set up the admin address details - as well as any other mailing lists you want to run.

+3. The mailer automatically checks login details at every run.
+It will tell you if the password changes or you can't log in.

 FAQ:
 1. This program doesn't automatically monitor the inbox?